 Division of Residue Chemistry

-- Residue chemistry, method development and validation
+- Residue chemistry, method development, validation, and stability studies

 - Analysis of small and large molecules using cutting-edge LC-MS/MS technologies